 We got the usual blaming the virus, blaming our neighboring states, blaming the federal government.
 It is all their fault that we have cases in Minnesota and again, we hear that other countries have done better.
 I don’t know what data he is looking at, but one lesson that can pretty clearly be taken is that all countries, regardless of mitigation attempts, are pretty much ending up in the same place, certainly the countries comparable to the US.
 The exception may be parts of Asia, but even that isn’t clear, and may be due to much greater levels of pre-existing immune responses, and in terms of cases, is certainly due to far lower testing levels.

 He has taken to hiding behind the health care system, saying he has to protect them and they are telling him he needs to do these things.
 This is just another method of evading his responsibility, which is consider the overall effect on the population, rather than indulging his passion for coronamonomania.
 He called this a 100 year pandemic, which it isn’t.
 1957 was almost certainly far worse and if other epidemics were treated like this one, CV-19 would be pretty far down the list.

 Look, one more time, here is the real truth.
 These case surges come and go, almost certainly because there is a pretty narrow (fortunately) band of environmental conditions that CV-19 thrives in.
 Mitigation measures don’t have much impact.
 Why not just acknowledge that?

 In the actual session announcing his gift of less restrictions on the peasants and in the press conference, the IB said that our case surge wasn’t as bad as our neighboring states and that we came down faster, ostensibly due to his orders.
-Darin Oenning, who tweets as Covid Clarity, has done a better job than I could of visually giving the lie to these lies.
+Covid Clarity has done a better job than I could of visually giving the lie to these lies.
 (Twitter Link)